 For example, the Sony A7rIV has a 61MP sensor, but you can shoot in APS-C crop mode with 26MP.
 The depth of field with the same lens will never change if you’re shooting in full-frame mode or APS-C crop mode.
 However, if you used the same lens on the Sony A7III with its 24MP sensor shot in full-frame mode, you would see less resolution when cropped into the same field of view when compared to the Sony A7rIV shot in the APS-C crop mode and the APS-C crop with the A7rIV would have a shallower depth of field.
 The rendering would look the same but would be able to see the exact point on the eyelash of where what’s in focus stops with the A7rIV.

 It’s kind of a strange technicality but this topic is brought up a lot.
 I don’t think that smaller sensors or higher resolution sensors have a different depth, they just have more notches on the ruler when it comes to measuring depth and this is likely why camera manufacturers refer to those circle of confusion values.

 Calculating DoF Based On Sensor Resolution

-If you wanted to see a more defined depth of field of your camera based on sensor resolution without the subjectivity of viewing distance and print size, you would have to take a value of 2x the sensors pixel pitch to produce a circle of confusion of a given sensor.
-However, the reason we don’t do this is because you would also have to calculate the effects of diffraction of different aperture values based on the pixel pitch of the sensor.
-Diffraction will affect the size of a lenses Airy disc based on aperture, which will affect the total resolution output of a lens.
+If you wanted to see a more defined depth of field of a given camera based on sensor resolution without the subjectivity of viewing distance and print size, you would have to take a value of 2x the sensors pixel pitch to produce a circle of confusion of a given sensor.

-The calculator below allows you to enter you own circle of confusion, so that you can play around with the resolution of different sensors.
+The calculator below allows you to enter your own circle of confusion so that you can play around with the resolution of different sensors.